Singkil: Description

-The female lead dancer plays the role of Princess Gandingan of the Darangen epic, wearing the heavy rings around her ankles to keep time while she dances.
-In an episode of the Maranao epic, the princess is caught in the middle of the forest during an earthquake caused by the diwatas (or the guardian spirits) of the Kingdom of Bumbaran.
-The diwatas abducted the princess and entrapped her into a forest to teach the philandering Prince Bantugan a lesson.
-The falling trees during the earthquake (which the princess gracefully avoids) are represented by the bamboo poles arranged in a criss-crossed fashion and clacked together in a unique, syncopated rhythm.
-During the performance, the female lead dancer graciously steps in and out of the bamboo poles as she manipulates two elaborately designed fans called apir.
-Another female dancer represents the loyal slave of the princess who accompanies her throughout the ordeal.
-After a while, a male dancer, representing the legendary Prince Bantugan of the Darangen epic, performs his dance round and through the bamboo poles clacked together bearing a shield and a sword.
-The entrance of the male dancer symbolizes the arrival of Prince Bantugan who is determined to rescue the princess from the diwatas.
-Other dancers skillfully manipulate the apir fans, which represent the winds which prove to be auspicious.
-The dance steps require agile movement so that the dancer's feet won't be crushed by the moving bamboos.
-Meanwhile, the clacking bamboo poles represent the forces which the two characters had to overcome.
-The dance ends with the princess going home with the prince.
+The Bayanihan interpretation of Singkil involves the female lead dancer portraying Princess Gandingan of the Darangen epic, wearing ankle rings to keep time while dancing.
+In the Maranao epic, Princess Gandingan is trapped in the forest during an earthquake caused by the diwatas (or the forest spirits) of the Kingdom of Bumbaran.
+These forest spirits abduct the princess to teach Prince Bantugan a lesson for his philandering ways.
+The falling trees during the earthquake are symbolized by the crisscrossed bamboo poles, clacked together to create a unique, syncopated rhythm.
+Princess Gandingan makes a graceful entrance, manipulating two elaborately designed fans called apir, accompanied by the clapping of the bamboo poles.
+As the gong crashes, she dances alone between the slow clapping of the bamboo poles, without any musical accompaniment.
+A female dancer representing the loyal slave of the princess accompanies her throughout the ordeal.
+Afterward, a male dancer portraying the legendary Prince Bantugan performs a dance round and through the bamboo poles, wielding a shield and a sword.
+His entrance signifies his determination to rescue the princess from the diwatas.
+Other dancers skillfully manipulate the apir fans, symbolizing auspicious winds.
+The dance requires agile footwork to avoid the moving bamboo poles, representing the forces the characters must overcome.
+The performance concludes with the princess returning home with the prince.